sharathkalyan-mindgraph/ETL_CHATBOT/README.md

     ```
     C:\Program Files\Tesseract-OCR\tesseract.exe
     ```
-  - Add this path to your environment if necessary.
+  - Add this path to your environment.

 ---